GetStream/stream-laravel/README.md

 ## Follow Feed
-The create the newsfeeds you need to notify the system about follow relationships.
+To create the newsfeeds you need to notify the system about follow relationships.
 The manager comes with APIs to let a user's news feeds follow another user's feed.
 This code lets the current user's timeline and timeline_aggregated feeds follow the target_user's personal feed.

 ```
 FeedManager::followUser($userId, $targetId);